jeffreytsaw/jeffreytsaw.github.io/college.md

     - There was a ton of writing every week, though which sucked. ~1 page 12pt font single space every week
 - 70-321: Negotiation and Conflict Resolution
     - This class was a lot of busy work.
 Negotiations were fun but weird to do virtually
-    - Did not like how case came out thursday afternoon and was due Friday morning that was bad
+    - Did not like how the negotiation scenarios came out Thursday afternoon and was due Friday morning that was bad

 **Other:** TBD